Unraveling the Maya Mysteries of Belize’s ATM Cave

 As I headed east in Belize after a few sun-drenched days on the island of Caye Caulker, there was one acronym on everyone’s lips: ATM.
 And, no, they weren’t seeking the closest cash machine.
 Actun Tunichil Muknal, the ATM Cave, was touted as the thing to see when visiting San Ignacio and inland Belize.
 Would it be worth the hype?

 The region stretching from southeastern Mexico, through Belize and Guatemala, and to El Salvador and Honduras, was once home to the Maya civilization, which ruled the region as far back as 2600 B.C.
 Travel through this part of Central America, and you’ll see the Maya influence alive and well in the architecture, ruins, names, and people.
-But in an area laden with history, the ATM Cave is arguably one of the most important Maya archaeological sites.
+But in an area laden with history, the ATM Cave in Belize is arguably one of the most important Maya archaeological sites.

 Actun Tunichil Muknal (try saying that one five times fast) translates to the Cave of the Crystal Sepulchre, so it turns out that “ATM Cave” is just as redundant as “ATM machine.”
-Nitpicking aside, National Geographic ranked the ATM Cave the top sacred cave in the world, so it’s no wonder visitors flock to explore its hidden wonders.
+Nitpicking aside, National Geographic ranked the ATM Cave in Belize as the top sacred cave in the world, so it’s no wonder visitors flock to explore its hidden wonders.
 This limestone cave wasn’t explored in-depth until 1996, and archaeologists and tourists alike are fascinated by its intact artifacts and unexplained mysteries.

 Today, visitors can explore the cave only with a licensed tour guide, and several agencies in San Ignacio compete for tourists’ attention.
 After researching my options, I chose to a tour with Carlos the Caveman.
 We met in town the night before our adventure to discuss what I should bring (shoes and clothes that can get soaked are the most essential), and, the following morning, he picked me up at my hostel to begin our day.
 Our van transported the tour group across narrow, bumpy roads and deep into rural Belize until we eventually arrived at our trailhead.